-Avant Credit provided Mr A with an initial loan for £5,000.00 in April 2016.
-This loan was due to be repaid in 36 monthly instalments of just under £245.
-Mr A repaid this loan early and in August 2018, Mr A was provided with a second loan for £4,180.00.
-This loan was due to be repaid in 36 monthly instalments of just over £205.
-One of our adjudicators reviewed Mr A's complaint and he thought Avant Credit shouldn't have provided Mr A with either of these loans.
-So he thought that Mr A's complaint should be upheld.
+Avant Credit provided Mrs M with an initial loan for £4,750.00 in February 2019.
+This loan was due to be repaid in 36 monthly instalments of just under £230.
+Mrs M repaid this loan early and in March 2019, Mrs M was provided with a second loan on exactly the same terms as the first one.

+One of our adjudicators reviewed Mrs M's complaint and she thought Avant Credit shouldn't have provided Mrs M with either of these loans.
+So she thought that Mrs M's complaint should be upheld.
 Avant Credit disagreed so the case was passed to an ombudsman for a final decision.